 Step 14: Click Set Time Zone

-Step 15: Scroll through the different time zones until you find the one applicable for where you live.
-Click on it to select it and go back to the Date & Time menu.
+Step 15: Scroll through the different time zones until you find the one applicable to your home.

 Step 16 (optional): If you don’t like the 24-hour time format, you can disable that on this menu as well.